ned14/pcpp/README.rst

 - Add a new passthru option ``--passthru-includes`` which enables selected ``#include`` to be passed through, in addition to being executed.
 Thanks to schra for suggesting this, including a PR.
+- Fix a token expansion ordering bug whereby if a function macro used the same macro in more than one argument, expansion in one argument evaluation caused overly eager expansion in later argument evaluations.
+This fix ought to fix pcpp's ability to parse Boost (untested).
+Thanks to joaquintides for reporting this.

 v1.22 (19th October 2020):
 --------------------------